Land Run of 1893: The event

 The Land Run itself began at noon on September 16, 1893, with an estimated 100,000 participants hoping to stake claim to part of the 6 million acres and 40,000 homesteads on what had formerly been Cherokee grazing land.
 It would be Oklahoma's fourth and largest land run.

-Four land offices for the run were specially set up to handle the event – in Perry, Enid, Woodward, and Alva.
+Four United States General Land Offices for the run were specially set up to handle the event – in Perry, Enid, Woodward, and Alva.
 Infantry troops were stationed at those sites in an attempt to maintain order, while Cavalry troops were stationed at encampments near Alva, Bluff Creek, Chilocco, Clear Creek, Hennessey, Pond Creek, South Wharton, and Waynoka.
 Despite that, 'Sooners' – those who started before the designated time – still managed to sneak in and secure some of the best locations, especially in the eastern third of the Outlet and at many of the townsites.
 With demand for the land far outstripping that which was available, a majority of the participants did not actually secure a claim for themselves.

 Aftermath

 The counties of Kay, Grant, Woods, Woodward, Garfield, Noble, and Pawnee were named following the run.
 Prior to the run, these seven counties had been assigned the letters K through Q, respectively.
-Upon Oklahoma's statehood in 1907, four additional counties — Alfalfa, Ellis, Harper, and Major — were created in the Cherokee Outlet using existing land from Woods, Kay, and Woodward counties.
+Upon Oklahoma's statehood in 1907, four additional counties – Alfalfa, Ellis, Harper, and Major – were created in the Cherokee Outlet using existing land from Woods, Kay, and Woodward counties.

 While there were certainly success stories, not all land claimants found prosperity.
 Despite the opportunity afforded by free land, many of the new towns were overbuilt, while some farmers found their land claims unsuitable for farming, resulting in many claims being abandoned by the end of the year.